hazelcast/hazelcast/hazelcast-documentation/src/Logging.md

 LoggingService loggingService = instance.getLoggingService();
 loggingService.addLogListener( Level.INFO, listener );
 ```
-Through the `LoggingService`, you can get the currently used ILogger implementation and log your own messages, too.
+Through the `LoggingService`, you can get the currently used ILogger implementation and log your own messages too.

 ![image](images/NoteSmall.jpg) ***NOTE:*** *If you are not using command line for configuring logging, you should be careful about Hazelcast classes.
 They may be defaulted to `jdk` logging before newly configured logging is read.
 When logging mechanism is selected, it will not change.*